How to Apply

 • Accepted document formats: PDF, DOC, and DOCX are accepted.
 Any other file types will not be accepted.

-• If your uploaded document is in an accepted format, but is unreadable or corrupt, you will be asked to re-upload your documentation.
+• If your uploaded document is in an accepted format, but is unreadable or corrupt your application may be considered incomplete and ineligible.

 • It is the responsibility of the applicant to provide clear documentation that can be used in the application evaluation process.